You’ve just learned your organization is going through an acquisition. No matter what industry you’re in, an M&A is a stressful experience.

 - Retention: Retaining key talent is important for a successful merger, but employees who feel uncertain about their future during an M&A may begin looking elsewhere for opportunities.

-- Productivity and change management: Poorly-executed mergers can lead to reduced employee productivity, morale, and job satisfaction, which impacts post-merger success.
+- Productivity: Poorly-executed mergers can lead to reduced employee productivity, morale, and job satisfaction, which impacts post-merger success.

 Your people are your organization’s most important asset.
 Fail to stay attuned to their needs, goals, and anxieties during the process, and you risk losing value instead of increasing it during your merger.